Gigaspaces/xap-docs/site-hugo/content/sbp/modeling-your-data.markdown

 ## One-to-Many Relationship

-With this example there is One-to-Many relationship between the **Author** and the **Book** entity - An Author may write many Books.
+In this example, there is one-to-many relationship between the **Author** and the **Book** entities; an author may write many books.

-Users may search for:
+Users can search for:

-- All **Book** titles written by an **Author** with a specific last name (there may be multiple matching Authors).
+- All **Book** titles written by an **Author** with a specific last name (there may be multiple matching authors).
-- An Author with a specific **Book**.
+- An **Author** with a specific **Book**.

-When using JDBC to query for all the **Books** an **Author** with a specific last name your query code would look like this:
+When using JDBC to query for all the **Books** related to an **Author** with a specific last name, the query code should look like this:

 ```java
 select Book.id , Author.id,Author.lastName from Book, Author WHERE Author.lastName='AuthorX' AND Book.authorId = Author.id
 ```

 The main problem with this approach is the execution time.
-The more **Books** or **Authors** you have the time to execute the query will grow.
-Using the Space API with the embedded and non-embedded model will provide much better performance that will not be affected when having large amount of **Books** or **Authors** .
+The more **Books** or **Authors** you have, the greater the time required to execute the query.
+Using the Space API with the embedded and non-embedded model provides much better performance, which isn't affected if there are many **Books** or **Authors**.

-Let's compare the JDBC approach to the embedded and non-embedded model:
+We can compare the JDBC approach with the embedded and non-embedded models.

 ### Embedded Model

-With the embedded model the root Space object is the **Author**.
-It has a **Book** collection embedded.
-The representation of these Entities looks like this:
+In the embedded model the root Space object is the **Author**, and it has a **Book** collection embedded.
+The representation of these entities looks like this:

 {{% accordion  3%}}
 {{% accord title="Java"%}}